sillyhatday/GAMEBOY-MBC5-2MB/README.md

 ### 🐏 FRAM FM1808 <br>
 These are expensive.
 Current prices are €11.90 from Mouser.
 They are available for much less on Aliexpress, for the same price you can get 5 - 10.
 These are known to be ***extremely*** unreliable.
 You are likely buying factory rejects that don't fully work or meet the speed rating.
 In a batch of 5 from Aliexpress I got, none of them worked.
 Another 10 I got, I went through 4 before finding a working one.
 In the end I went through 8 chips before getting one that works.
 The cost of 9 dodgy chips was more than one from Mouser.

+### ❗OR Gate SN74LVC1G332DBVR
+I consider this optional but reccomended.
+In my testing, I have not found that games under 2MB in size require extra glue logic.
+I'd still use it to be confident that your game saves will be safe.

 ### ❔ Memory Controller MBC5 <br>
 You used to be able to go on eBay and find trash games for €3 easily, some deals I've had as low as €1.
 I could go on eBay and grab one or two of them per week.
 They seem to have gone up and the best deals are about €5 now.
 You'll need a hot air station to remove the chip from the board.